Modular resurgent structures: Conclusions

-Among the possible questions one could address, we highlight two research directions arising from the investigation performed in this paper.
-We want to broaden the supporting basis for our paradigm of modular resurgence.
-A bigger pool of examples might help us deepen our understanding of the critical role of the $L$-functions constructed from the Stokes constants and their functional equation.
-At the same time, a complete characterization of these ingredients might steer us towards proving Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2}.
+Firstly, we would like to broaden the supporting basis for our paradigm of modular resurgence.
+A bigger and more varied pool of examples might help us deepen our understanding of the critical role played by the $L$-functions constructed from the Stokes constants and their functional equation.
+At the same time, a complete characterization of these ingredients might steer us towards proving Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2} (and Conjectures~\ref{conj:quantum_modular1-Q} and~\ref{conj:quantum_modular2-Q}), clarifying the relation between them, and their link to the modular resurgence paradigm.

+Secondly, our definition of modular resurgent structure easily lends itself to generalization in different directions.
+Instructed by topological string theory and complex CS theory, we would like to enlarge the domain of application of modular resurgence to incorporate more general patterns of singularities in the Borel plane, \emph{e.g.}, multiple towers or rays, as well as to make contact with vector-valued quantum modular forms.
+The paradigm and conjectures would then need to be modified accordingly.

-Moreover, our statements on the median resummation could be placed in a more general context.
-Indeed, as the first author started addressing in~\cite{borel_reg}, when divergent formal power series arise from the asymptotic expansion of well-defined analytic functions, it is natural to ask which summability method allows us to reconstruct the original functions.
-It would be interesting to study the effectiveness of summability methods in a broad sense, following the spirit of our Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular1-Q} and Conjecture~1.1 in~\cite{costin-garoufalidis}.
+Finally, our statements on the median resummation could be placed in a more general context.
+Indeed, as the first author started addressing in~\cite{borel_reg}, when divergent formal power series arise from the asymptotic expansion of well-defined analytic functions, it is natural to ask which summability method allows us to reconstruct the original functions effectively.
+It would be interesting to clarify the effectiveness of summability methods in a broader sense, following the path opened by our Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular1-Q} and Conjecture~1.1 in~\cite{costin-garoufalidis}.